paglimo/beegfs-go/watch/README.md

 5. On all BeeGFS clients configure the `sysFileEventLogMask` parameter to include the event types you are interested in, then remount BeeGFS.

-6. In the `/etc/beegfs/bee-watch.toml` file configure one or more subscribers following the inline directions.
+6. In the `/etc/beegfs/beegfs-watch.toml` file configure one or more subscribers following the inline directions.

-7. Reload the configuration by running `systemctl reload bee-watch`.
+7. Reload the configuration by running `systemctl reload beegfs-watch`.

-8. Verify the new configuration was applied successfully by looking at the BeeWatch log at `/var/log/beegfs/bee-watch.log`.
+8. Verify the new configuration was applied successfully by looking at the logs using `journalctl -u beegfs-watch`.

-9. If you want to uninstall/cleanup stop BeeWatch with `systemctl stop bee-watch` then use the package manager to remove it.
-For example on Ubuntu run `sudo dpkg -r bee-watch`.
+9. If you want to uninstall/cleanup stop BeeWatch with `systemctl stop beegfs-watch` then use the package manager to remove it.
+For example on Ubuntu run `sudo dpkg -r beegfs-watch` to uninstall the service and binaries or `sudo dpkg --purge beegfs-watch` to also remove configuration files.

 ## Using Container Images